 Feast of plenty

 The Granite Belt is teeming with venues that really take advantage of the region’s abundance of delicious fresh produce.
-The McGregor Terrace Food Project is helmed by chef Ben Lanyon and his wife Lou, using locally sourced ingredients in the modern Australian bistro-style menu – some of the fare even comes from their own garden!
+The McGregor Terrace Food Project is helmed by Chef Ben Lanyon and his wife Lou, using locally sourced ingredients in the modern Australian bistro-style menu – some of the fare even comes from their own garden!
+This swish spot was recently placed at 89 in The Sunday Mail’s annual ranking of Queensland’s 100 Most Delicious Restaurants, so you know the food will impress.
 The Barrelroom and Larder really takes the paddock to plate ethos seriously, as in if you can’t find it within three hours of the kitchen you won’t find it on the menu.
 Now that’s fresh!
 At Varias Restaurant, you will find a delicious seasonal menu and the famous Medley of Mains, an all-inclusive option featuring portions from three main dishes with matched wines, dessert and port.

 If you want to truly immerse yourself in the Granite Belt experience, the best way to see it all is on two wheels.
 Granite Belt Bicycle Tours & Hire offer leisure cycling all through the region, with both guided and self-paced options available depending on what you’re after.
 Take in wineries, providores, cafes and stunning views, stopping as you wish.
 Making it even easier, the crew can deliver bikes to your door and even pick you up if you’ve tuckered yourself out for the day.